Lithium-Ion Battery Explosion Attorneys

-Lithium-ion batteries are cells that power pretty much all the important electric devices we use today including but not limited to laptop computers, cellphones, tablets and devices such as electronic cigarettes and even hover boards.
+Lithium-ion batteries are cells that power all the important electric devices we use today including but not limited to laptop computers, cellphones, tablets and devices such as electronic cigarettes and even hover boards.
 Lithium-ion batteries are a little different from the AA batteries that we use to power television remotes and other appliances.

 Lithium-ion batteries are rechargeable and often, directly built into the devices.
 They also rely on lithium as their primary fuel.
 They are the batteries of choice for devices such as laptops and cell phones because they store energy super efficiently, which means they don't lose their charge quickly.
 You get more battery power compared to older technologies and often two to four times the voltage.

 Like any other battery, lithium-ion batteries work by storing energy and releasing it through controlled chemical reactions.
 The battery has two electrodes – locations where electricity can enter or exit the battery.
 One of the electrodes, the anode, is filled with negatively charged ions while the other (the cathode) consists of positively charged ions and lithium.
 When the battery is in use, the lithium moves from the cathode to the anode, and when the battery is in charge, the lithium moves back over to the cathode.
 There is a separator inside that prevents the anode and cathode from touching.
 That's because, when they do touch, they could trigger explosions and fires.